 What is a trigger finger?

-How to diagnose trigger finger
+How do we diagnose trigger finger?

-Trigger finger vs. carpal tunnel.
+Trigger finger vs carpal tunnel

-How to treat trigger finger?
+How do we treat trigger finger?

 What happens when simple measures fail?

-Although a trigger finger injection uses a low dose of cortisone, possible side effects include a cortisone flare, infection, skin thinning, and tendon weakening.
-Nevertheless, significant side effects are rare, and injections are usually well-tolerated.
+Although the dose is low, possible side effects include a cortisone flare, infection, skin thinning, and tendon weakening.
+Significant side effects are rare, and injections are usually well tolerated.

 Does ultrasound make a difference?
-Ultrasound-guided trigger finger injection.

 What about percutaneous trigger finger release?